libxmq/xmq/README.md

 do `xmq pom.xmq > pom.xml` to convert it back.

-You can read form stdin like this:  `cat pom.xml | xmq -` and there is a utility to view xml files: `xmqless pom.xml`
+You can read form stdin like this:  `cat pom.xml | xmq -` and there is a utility to view xml files: `xmq-less pom.xml`

 There is an xmq major mode for emacs in xmq-mode.el.
 Put it into your `.emacs.d/site-lisp` directory and